rcomito1/project-4/README.md

 - Web APIs often deliver data formatted as JSON.
 - A web API can be accesses programmatically using JavaScript.
 - The API documentation must first be consulted in order to understand how the API works and what it returns.
--Some web API are public, and others require an access key.
+- Some web API are public, and others require an access key.
 Flickr offers several public APIs.

 ## 281 Project 1 Learning Outcomes
 - Basic Unix Shell commands